cilogon/DataverseProvisioner/README.md

 1. Tick the box for `Require certificate verification`.
 1. Tick the box for `Require name verification`.
 1. Click `SAVE`.

-A Server object should be created and configured for each distinct Dataverse server.

 ### Create the Registry Server Object for a DOI Server